Home Compare TIT.MI vs VZ

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (TIT.MI: STOXX 600, VZ: S&P 500).

-The comparison is mainly decided in valuation, with the rest of the profile carrying less weight.
-Verizon Communications Inc. leads by 18 points on the overall comparison score.
+The lead is spread across valuation and stability, rather than sitting in one isolated gap.
+Verizon Communications Inc. leads by 22 points on the overall comparison score.

 INDUSTRY COMPARISON